-Jerry Strong is the son of a rich businessman, but wants to be a painter.
-He hires Kay Arnold, a good girl with a bad past, as a model.
+Jerry Strong's the son of a wealthy businessman, but he wants to be a painter.
+He hires Kay Arnold, a woman with a questionable past, as a model.
 They fall in love, and plan to get married.
 But Jerry's parents raise strong objections.Written by

 John Oswalt <email@example.com>

 Capra later wrote that he was so smitten with the young Barbara Stanwyck at the time, he would have asked her to marry him if they both had been free at the time.
 See more »

 At the 9:13 mark, Barbara Stanwyck is holding a cigarette in her right hand, while reaching into the coat pocket with her left hand.
 Next we see both her hands opening a wallet, then cut back to her holding up the cigarette in her right hand.
 See more »